 With support from South Somerset District Council we launched our own web-site.

-We entered a third team in the SWFederation of Croquet Clubs league.
+We entered a third team in the SW Federation of Croquet Clubs High Handicap League.
 Following an arson attack at the end of this season we suffered the loss of the pavilion on the playing field.

 Work to rebuild the pavilion gets underway with temporary facilities being provided to the club.